obender/karma-grunt-jasmin-jquery-underscore-requirejs-example/README.md

 that relative requires in the source won’t need to change.
 So, as we want our base url to be at `src/`, we need to write `/base/src`.

-### Explanation of what was to for Require Each Test File
+### Explanation of what was done to for Require Each Test File

 With Karma we don't need to list all test files ourselves as we can easily find them from the files specified in `test-main.js`: Karma